 The labor market consists of three steps: (1) Selecting a Job Offer, (2) Selecting a Production Level, and (3) Calculating Payoffs.
 You will be asked to make decisions that will determine your payoff and the worker’s payoffs.

-Firm A’s payoff is calculated as follows:
+The firm payoff is calculated as follows:

-Firm A payoff=(30×Production Level)-Wages
+Firm payoff=(30×Production Level)-Wages

-Firm B’s payoff is calculated as follows:

-Firm B payoff=(45×Production Level)-Wages

 The worker’s payoff is calculated as follows: